jrahemtulla/TeamSolar/README.md

   2. To analyse whether tax rebate policies for solar panels have taken into consideration socioeconomic factors and potential power generation of a location when being designed.

 For our first aim, you can view our data visualization through our web-interface, which can be accessed through the pages folder under homepage
-And for the second aim, you can view our data analysis and run our code from the colab file uploaded
+And for the second aim, you can view our data analysis and run our code from the colab file uploaded - see Project_1_001.ipynb

 Our data sources are below: